Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 1e-9for geographic targets or1e-3for metric targets. - Reject geometries with

-- Validate that transformed coordinates fall within the target EPSG’s official domain of validity using
+< 1 cm²in the target CRS is a removal candidate). - Confirm transformed coordinates fall within the target EPSG’s official domain of validity via

 CRS.from_epsg(target_epsg).area_of_use.